nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyneuralnetwork.md

 ### Copy custom files to S3 bucket so that Amazon SageMaker and AWS RoboMaker can pick them up

-Very important, remember to copy the edited files from ./src/ back into S3 where SageMaker and RoboMaker will pick them up.
+Very important, remember to copy the edited files from ./src/ back into S3 where SageMaker and RoboMaker will pick them up..

 **[Proceed to the next activity](../starttraining/)**